-We worship together at at 9:30 AM & 11:15 AM Sundays at 3177 Harborview Dr, next to Skansie Park in Gig Harbor.
-To get a feel for what our worship services are like, check out the past video recordings of our services on our Facebook page as well as our past liturgies below.
+We worship together on Sundays at 9:30 AM (Communion Service) & 11:15 AM (Catechism Service) at 8503 State Route 16, Gig Harbor, WA.
+To get a feel for what our worship services are like, check out the past video recordings of our services on our Youtube page.

 Is your worship traditional or contemporary?